 Geometry of spur gears and spur gear pairs is reviewed.
 Methods and examples of geometric design are reviewed for spur gear pairs, given constraints on ratio, center distance, and clearances.
 For a given module and center distance, a gear pair is designed to achieve a desired gear ratio, while the gear geometry is constrained to certain criteria.

 Geometry of helical gears and helical gear meshes is reviewed.
 Helical gears have similarities with spur gears, but fundamental differences do exist.
 A helical gear is similar to a spur gear with an applied twist along its axial axis.
 This notebook reviews geometric attributes of helical gears and their significance to helical gear mesh operation.

-Geometry of planetary gears and planetary gear meshes is reviewed.
+Geometric layout design of planetary geartrains with spur and helical gears is reviewed.
 Typical planetary gearsets have a sun gear, ring gear, and multiple planet gears on a carrier component.
-Spur or helical gears are used for a planetary gearset, with each type having compromises.
+Spur or helical gears are used for a planetary gearset, with each type having advantages.
 Planetary gearsets are attractive for power dense applications and concentric shaft layouts.
 This notebook reviews the unique geometric attributes of planetary gears and their significance to planetary gear mesh operation.
-This notebook is seeking author contributions.

 Gear geometry measurements are an important aspect of gear manufacturing and testing.
 Measurements of gear geometry are done for gear manufacturing to ensure quality criteria are met.
 Measurements are also performed for gear testing, such as design of experiments, to understand the influence of gear parameters on measured data.
 This notebook reviews the different types of gear geometry measurements commonly used in industry.
 This notebook is seeking author contributions.